 The latest in a sequence of lists of recently-read books, listed in reverse chronological order.
+In this edition, the books include several written by Miles Copeland II and his sons, Miles III, Ian and Stewart Copeland, or about them.

 - Miles A. Copeland III : Two Steps Forward, One Step Back: My Life In The Music Business.
 Jawbone Press.
 As well-written as his brother Stewart’s memoir, and a fascinating account of career in front of the leading edge of popular music (punk, post-punk, world music).
 His understanding of the Arab musical street led to Miles Copeland III being asked by the US Defense Department to advise them on winning hearts and minds in Iraq after the invasion of 2003.
 Everyone always becomes their father eventually, it seems.
 Not that anyone in Donald Rumsfeld’s Pentagon took his advice.